joshuadavidthomas/django-github-app/README.md

 <!-- django-4.2 | 5.0 | 5.1-#44B78B -->
 <!-- labelColor=%23092E20 -->

-A Django app for building GitHub Apps, providing the foundational components needed to receive webhooks and interact with GitHub's API.
+A Django toolkit providing the batteries needed to build GitHub Apps - from webhook handling to API integration.

 Built on [gidgethub](https://github.com/gidgethub/gidgethub) and [httpx](https://github.com/encode/httpx), django-github-app handles the boilerplate of GitHub App development.
 Features include webhook event routing and storage, an async-first API client with automatic authentication, and models for managing GitHub App installations, repositories, and webhook event history.

-The library is async-only at the moment (following gidgethub), with sync support planned to better integrate with Django projects.
+The library is async-only at the moment (following gidgethub), with sync support planned to better integrate with the majority of Django projects.

 ## Requirements